cdanielcadena/seminarios/README.md

 ### Agosto 22

 ### Agosto 29
-[Adrian Turjanksi](http://www.iquibicen.fcen.uba.ar/investigador/adrian-turjanski-2/), Profesor Departamento de Química Biologica, Universidad de Buenos Aires e Investigador Conicet. **Translational bioinformatics: From genomes to disease diagnosis in the clinic.**.
-Contacto: [Alejandro Reyes](mailto:a.reyes@uniandes.edu.co)
+[Adrian Turjanksi](http://www.iquibicen.fcen.uba.ar/investigador/adrian-turjanski-2/), Profesor Departamento de Química Biológica, Universidad de Buenos Aires e Investigador Conicet. **Translational bioinformatics: From genomes to disease diagnosis in the clinic.** Contacto: [Alejandro Reyes](mailto:a.reyes@uniandes.edu.co)

         Recent advances in genome sequencing, delivering data cheaper and faster every year, together with new bioinformatics algorithms, artificial intelligence, and big data promise a new era of personalized medicine.
 As the DNA of more